Displays of tropical Orchids

 A magnificently colourful tunnel of Vanda orchids with three arches delicately covered with hanging blooms leads to handcrafted floating Thai umbrellas and an exquisite orchid palace inspired by the Thai Royal Family’s palace, Bang Pa-In.
 A traditional Thai market boat and rice paddy complete the scene.

-Once you’ve returned full of inspiration pop into the garden centre here in Chislehurst, Newchurch, Canterbury and Welling and create your own slice of the tropics with a selection of the wonderful orchids we can offer for your home.
+Once you’ve returned full of inspiration pop into the garden centre here in Chislehurst, Newchurch, Canterbury, Welling and Newport and create your own slice of the tropics with a selection of the wonderful orchids we can offer for your home.
 Start with an easy-to-care-for moth (Phalaenopsis) orchid, and once you get the bug, build a collection: others you can try in your home are Cymbidium, Dendrobium and the exquisitely beautiful slipper orchid, Paphiopedilum.

 Most orchids are epiphytic, meaning they don’t root into soil but use trees or rocks as a support, feeding from debris accumulated around the roots.
 This means they need special, very open and free-draining orchid compost and form aerial roots outside the container.
 These should be left free, without burying them, so they can draw moisture from the air.